keshav-dev15/Otp-generator-python--3.14.2-/README.md

-# Otp-generator-python--3.14.2-
+# Python OTP Generator

-A Python-based One-Time Password (OTP) Generator designed to create secure and random OTPs for authentication and verification systems.
-This project demonstrates the use of Python’s random module and basic security concepts.
+A Python-based OTP generator that creates secure one-time passwords for authentication and verification purposes.

+## How it Works
+The program generates a random OTP using Python's built-in libraries, which can be used for login verification or learning authentication concepts.

+## Usage
+Run the Python file and follow the on-screen instructions.

+## Requirements
+- Python 3.14.x